One Down

-One Down is a 1982 album by the New York based no wave music group Material, produced by Material, recorded by indie producer/engineer Martin Bisi in Brooklyn and musician/engineer Robert Musso in Manhattan.
+One Down is a 1982 album by the New York based music group Material.
+The album finds Material moving away from their noisy no wave roots towards funk and R&B. The album was self-produced by Material, and was recorded by Martin Bisi in Brooklyn and Robert Musso in Manhattan.
 The album sees the band reduced to a duo of keyboardist Michael Beinhorn and bassist Bill Laswell, collaborating with different musicians and singers on each track.
 Whitney Houston made her recording debut as a lead vocalist on this album, for a version of the song "Memories".

 Song background

 "Let Me Have It All" is a cover from Sly and the Family Stone's 1973 album Fresh.

 "Memories" featured vocals by Whitney Houston accompanied by Archie Shepp on tenor saxophone.
-The track marks Houston's first appearance on record as a lead vocalist on an album, prior to her own albums and she would perform it at select dates during her first major tour in 1986, The Greatest Love World Tour.
+The track marks Houston's first appearance on record as a lead vocalist on an album, prior to her own albums and would be performed at select dates during her first major tour in 1986, The Greatest Love World Tour.
+The song's keyboard player, Raymond Jones, co-wrote "Someone for Me" on her debut album, and drummer J.T.
+Lewis also contributed to the recording.
 The song was written by Hugh Hopper and originally recorded by The Wilde Flowers with vocals by Robert Wyatt.

 A dance mix by John Luongo of "I'm the One"/"Don't Lose Control" was released as a 12" single in 1982 (Celluloid/Elektra, 0-67970).
 Mixes of "Time Out" was released as a 12" single in 1983 (Elektra, 0-67916).